 - We had a baby, and I wanted to stay home with him/her.

-Since pricing is subjective to each individual, you have to be sure that you are chasing a target market that isn't price sensitive and doesn't view handcrafted soap as a commodity.
-Otherwise, they'll never see the value behind your products and will always feel any price too expensive.
+Since pricing is subjective to each individual, you have to be sure that you are chasing a target market that isn't price-sensitive and doesn't view handcrafted soap as a commodity.
+Otherwise, they'll never see the value behind your products and will always feel any price is too expensive.

 How to increase your brand's value perception